 Raising meat chickens is a lot like raising regular chickens.
 You’re actually just raising a regular chicken with the purpose of eating it one day instead of the chicken being a layer their whole life.
 There are only a few differences and we can talk about them now!

-5 main points to know for homesteading beginners about raising meat chickens.
+5 main points for homesteading beginners on how to raise meat chickens.

 When raising meat chickens, you can raise them to be broilers/fryers or roasters (real terms used by the USDA).
 In lamens terms, broilers/fryers are usually cooked any way you want and roasters are whole roasted due to their age.